the-technat/core/README.md

 ## Why?

 As an engineer who has been born into the cloud-native world, I grew up with "Everything as code" is the way to do it.
-So that's why I try here in this repo, to define common infrastructure things like Github Repos, AWS IAM resources, DNS zones and records and more in code.
+So that's why I try here in this repo, to define common infrastructure things like Github Repos, AWS IAM resources, DNS records and more in code.

-## How?

-I signed-up on [Terraform cloud](https://app.terraform.io/session) and created an organization for my Github user with one default project and workspace in it named like this repository.
-I installed the Terraform Cloud Github App into my account so that VCS-driven workflows can act on my behalf.

-That allows me to automate 90% of the my core infrastructure within this repo.
+This approach allows me to define 90% of the core stuff as code.

-## The other 10%
+## The 10%

-A golden rule is to automate 90% and write a runbook for the other 10% as the effort to automate these 10% is huge.
+A golden rule is to automate 90% and write a runbook for the other 10% as the effort to automate these 10% is unreasonable.
 So this is the runbook for the 10%.

 ### Tailscale